Lipschitz Continuous Algorithms for Covering Problems: Introduction

 Given a graph $G=(V,E)$, a vertex set $S \subseteq V$ is called a \emph{feedback vertex set} if every cycle in $G$ has a vertex in $S$.
 In the minimum feedback vertex set problem, given a graph $G=(V,E)$ and a weight vector $w \in \mathbb{R}_{\geq 0}^V$, the goal is to find a feedback vertex set $S \subseteq V$ that minimizes the total weight $\sum_{v \in S}w_v$.
 We provide a polynomial-time algorithm for the minimum feedback problem whose performance is similar to the LP-based algorithm for the minimum set cover problem.
-Specifically, we show that for any $\epsilon > 0$, there exists a polynomial-time algorithm that outputs a feedback vertex set with total weight $O(\log n\cdot \mathrm{OPT}) + \epsilon \|w\|_1$ with Lipschitz constant $O(\epsilon^{-1}\sqrt{n}\log^2 n)$, where $n$ is the number of vertices.
-We mention that the minimum feedback vertex set problem admits $2$-approximation~\cite{bafna19992} and determing whether we can improve the multiplicative error of our algorithm to two (or a constant) is an interesting open problem.
+Specifically, we show that there exists a polynomial-time algorithm that outputs an $O(\log n)$-approximate feedback vertex set with Lipschitz constant $O(\sqrt{n}\log^{3/2} n)$, where $n$ is the number of vertices.
+We mention that the minimum feedback vertex set problem admits $2$-approximation~\cite{bafna19992} and determining whether we can improve the multiplicative error of our algorithm to two (or a constant) is an interesting open problem.